ZupIT/opensource-tech-radar/CONTRIBUTING.md

 See the guidelines to submit your changes:

 ### **Prepare your development environment**
-To start contributing with Tech-radar you first need to:
+To start contributing with Tech-Radar you first need to:
 - Install [**Go**](https://golang.org/dl/).
 The minimal version required to build is 1.17.
 - Install [**Hugo**](https://gohugo.io/getting-started/installing/).